SquareSR/Red-Race-Route-3/Red Race Notes/README.md

 Any HP | Heal to 45+ for safety | or yolo if required

 **Menu before Champ**:
-- Heal to 22+ or 45+ HP
+- Heal to 22+ HP
-- (Only Save if you have either zero Revives or only one X Accuracy left.)
+- (Only Save if you have zero Revives or if you have only one X Accuracy left.)

 **Champion:**
 - Pidgeot Turn 1: **X Special**